-Zakat is the fourth pillar of Islam, which is obligatory for all Muslims.
+Zakat is the fourth pillar of Islam which is obliged to all Muslims.
 Zakat is charged when the wealth fulfills some criteria, such as Nishab and Haul.
-As the great potential of professional Zakat, the effort to unlock that potentiality should be continued.
-One of the studies is to explore what factors affect Muslim compliance with professional Zakat.
-This study aims to explore the variables affecting Muslims' Zakat compliance behavior in the profession.
-The Theory of Planned Behaviour (TPB) is employed in which the intention to pay Zakat is the intervening variable to the Zakat compliance behavior variable.
-The intention to pay Zakat has six components, such as peer influence, a positive attitude, the religious leaders' effect, the Zakat knowledge, and the quality of Zakat distribution.
+As the great potential of professional zakat, the effort to unlock that potentiality should be continued.
+One of the studies is to explore what factors that affect Muslim compliance with professional zakat.
+This study aims to explore the variables affecting Muslims' zakat compliance behavior in the profession.
+The Theory of Planned Behaviour (TPB) is employed in which the intention to pay zakat is the intervening variable to the zakat compliance behavior variable.
+The intention to pay zakat has six components such as peer influence, a positive attitude, the religious leaders' effect, the zakat knowledge, and the quality of zakat distribution.
 The Partial Least Square (PLS) is used with 129 respondents.
-The results show that Zakat knowledge and the quality of Zakat distribution have a positive relationship with the intention to pay Zakat as an intervening variable.
-The intention to pay Zakat compliance and the quality of Zakat also contributes to increased Zakat compliance behavior.
-This study broadly contributes to the understanding of professional Zakat compliance in Muslimmajority nations in developing countries where an increase in Zakat payment is thought to contribute to poverty reduction.
+The results show the zakat knowledge and the quality of zakat distribution have a positive relationship with the intention to pay zakat as an intervening variable.
+The intention to pay zakat also has favorable to increase zakat compliance behavior.
+This study generally contributes to the knowledge of professional zakat compliance in Muslimmajority countries in developing countries where the increase in zakat payment is believed to contribute to poverty alleviation.